sergiocupa/appserver/README.md

 - [X] Download resources and HTML pages for presentation in browser;
 - [X] Browser tests
 - [X] Handshake for websocket protocol;
 - [ ] Define data header for client-side multiplexing for websocket connection.
-Implement multiplexed response to client;
+Implement multiplexed response to client.
 Javascript for client-side multiplexing for websocket connection;
 - [ ] Websocket tests;
 - [ ] Study and subsequent implementation of an H.264 video fragmenter.
 Fragments to be dispatched using a routed websocket connection for presentation in browser;